Candice Swanepoel Poses With Her Legs Apart In Animal-Print Bikini Bottoms

 Plenty of fans shared their thoughts on the latest bikini photo in the comments section.

-“Beautiful,” one fan wrote.
+“Beautiful,” one follower wrote.

 “Your smile is contagious babe!” another person said.

 “Just so gorgeous!!!
-Thank you for the smile!” a third person wrote.
+Thank you for the smile!” was a third comment.

 This isn’t the first time Candice has showed off her penchant for animal-print swimwear.

-Another snap recently shared to Instagram by Tropic of C showed her as she enjoyed an outdoor show in a pair of leopard-print bikini bottoms while somewhere very tropical.
+Another snap recently shared to Instagram by Tropic of C featured her as she enjoyed an outdoor show in a pair of leopard-print bikini bottoms while somewhere very tropical.